 Despite high demand, Locum availability is limited in the community.
 In February 2022, data has been collected to document the number of locum opportunities currently available in the community, including vacancies and filled vacancies and unfilled positions.
-In Period 12, vacancies decreased from 17 to 16 and then grew to 18 by period close.
+In Period 13, vacancies remained consistent for most of the period at 18 and decreased to 16 by period close.
 The decrease was due to one vacancy being successfully filled.